How to Protect Paintings

 Watercolor paintings usually have a dry, easy-to-clean texture making them hassle-free for individuals to preserve and protect for centuries.
 The cleaning techniques for watercolors include using a dry cloth rubbed gently all around the painting.
 For areas that are hard to clean with a cloth, painters advise using a soft-bristled paintbrush in those areas.

 Smooth surfaces make the cleaning process much more effective on watercolors.
-Direct sunlight, however, must be avoided, and the painting should be placed and hung in cool, dry spaces
+Direct sunlight, however, must be avoided, and the painting should be placed and hung in cool, dry spaces.

 How to Protect Watercolor Painting Without Glass Sub

 If you prefer a cleaner look that can be achieved without the glass sub, then there are several ways to protect your watercolors.
 You have to apply a fixative to your watercolors to prevent the colors from smearing after the topcoat is applied.
+An added measure is to mount your artwork before putting an additional coat to seal the work.
+These steps will leave your artwork safeguarded from damage.

 How to Protect Paintings From Dust